Pop Culture Madness!

 • Influential Songs include: On The Atchison Topeka and The Santa Fe by Judy Garland and Get Your Kicks on Route 66 by Nat King Cole

-• The Big Movies included Song of the South, The Best Years of Our Lives and It's A Wonderful Life
+• The Big Movies included Song of the South, The Best Years of Our Lives, and It’s A Wonderful Life

 • Price of Scotts paper towels, 150 count in 1946: 7 cents